speakeztech/CloudflareFS/docs/WRANGLER_BYPASS_FEASIBILITY.md

 ## Recommendation

+**Core Philosophy**:
+CloudflareFS makes code-first IaC a first-class consideration.
+Configuration files like TOML and YAML are considered legacy formats.
+While we may provide export functionality for compatibility, the primary and preferred approach is pure F# code configuration.

 **Short Term (Pragmatic)**:
-1. Implement direct deployment for CI/CD scenarios
+1. Implement direct deployment via F# scripts for all scenarios
+2. Support wrangler.toml export ONLY for legacy tool compatibility
-2. Keep wrangler for local development
+3. Keep wrangler for local development until F# dev server is ready
-3. Generate wrangler.toml as optional output

-**Long Term (Ideal)**:
+**Long Term (Vision)**:
-1. Full F# replacement for wrangler
+1. Full F# replacement for all wrangler functionality
-2. Direct API calls for everything
+2. Direct API calls for everything via F# code
-3. No TOML files needed
+3. No configuration files needed - pure code-driven infrastructure
+4. F# scripts as the single source of truth for all deployments

 ## Revolutionary Discovery: The Assets Binding